Welcome to the neighborhood!

 Meet Jack, Ellison, Roger, and Ruthie (and Midge!) — friends who live on ordinary streets but have not-so-ordinary adventures.

 Tree Street Kids, the series

-When you move to the suburbs, there are some things you just can’t pack—like your grandparents (for obvious reasons) and the best fort in the world.
+When you move to the suburbs, there are some things you just can’t pack—like your grandparents (for obvious reasons) and the best hayloft fort in the world.
 But Jack Finch has a plan to get himself back to his beloved farmhouse forever.
-Only three things stand in his way: a neighbor in need, a Major Discovery, and tornado season.
+Only three things stand in his way: a neighbor in need, a major discovery, and tornado season.

 Is this “clean” fiction?